andreasfrom/realtime_dynamic_int_stack/README.md

 	./example

 The stack stores `int` because that's all I need for my course, but it should be easy to store void pointers or anything else instead by modifying the code.

+# Testing
+I'm using QuickCheck in Haskell to test the C code through the FFI.

+The bindings are defined in `CStack.hs` and the properties in `Main.hs`.